Th3Pr0fessor/Queue/docs/intro.md

 # Home

-EasyEnemies is an open-source Enemy module that can help you quickly make functional enemies in your games.
+Queue is an open-source module that can help you quickly organize actions in a script.

-## Why choose EasyEnemies?
+## Why choose Queue?

-EasyEnemies aims to cut the amount of time it takes to typically set up enemies in a typical Roblox game by having the core foundations of an enemy ai already coded.
-EveryEnemy registered by the module is stored under the models tag name or model name in a hash table to keep track of either individual enemies or a collection of them.
-There are a list of settings that you can change to get each enemy to fit your game in the best way possible.
-In the near future EasyEnemies will be functional with non-humanoid models to aid performance.
+As a preface the inspiration behind Queue derives from my tendency to visualize programming as a play with scripts being directors and functions being cue's that are called as the game is played.

+With that being said Queue aims to aid in delegating task in a more First to last fashion.

 To get started visit **[Getting Started](/docs/tutorial-basics/start)**.